-- One to two weeks after you submit your FAFSA, the federal processor will email your Student Aid Report (SAR) to the email provided on the FAFSA.
+- After you submit your FAFSA, the federal processor will email your Student Aid Report (SAR) to the email provided on the FAFSA.
 Carefully review it and make sure that all information is correct.
 If there are errors, you can make corrections online.
 They will also send your SAR data to all the schools listed on your FAFSA.
 If your SAR does not list AACC, go online and add our school code (002058).

 - Once we receive your data from the Department of Education, our office will review your file.
-If there are any eligibility issues, we will request additional documentation.
-Please read our notices carefully and respond promptly to all requests.
-Delays can lead to lost aid!
+If there are any eligibility issues, we will request additional documentation through your AACC email.
+Check your email, read financial aid notices carefully, and respond promptly to all requests.
+Delays can cause lost aid!

-- Your award packet may list your maximum loan amount.
-To view this information and access a Loan Confirmation Form, please log-in to MyAACC, select the “Self Services” tab, “Financial Aid Awards” and select the appropriate year to view your information.
+- To request a loan, complete the Federal Direct Loan Request Form which is available on your MyAACC Account.
+Under "Menu", select “Self Services", "Credit Students", "Financial Aid", and then select "Financial Aid Awards" for your selected year.
 At the bottom of the awards screen, there will be a link to access the form.
-Print, complete and sign the form and submit it to our office for processing.
+Print, complete and sign the form, and submit it to our office for processing.

-- If this is the first time you have borrowed a Federal Stafford Loan you must complete an entrance interview and will be required to complete a Master Promissory Note on-line at www.studentloans.gov after processing.
+- If this is the first time you have borrowed a Federal Stafford Loan you must complete an Entrance Interview and a Master Promissory Note online at www.studentloans.gov after your loan is processed.
 You should receive an e-mail when it is time to complete these items.